Sustainability Undergraduate Research in Geoscience and Engineering Program

 SURGE supports diverse perspectives in sustainability, energy, engineering, and the Earth sciences.
 Because we all live on this planet.

 The underlying philosophy of SURGE is to train students by creating a supportive and rigorous work environment.
 We set high expectations for our scholars: To prepare them for a potential career in the field of geoscience and engineering, while ensuring that they get the most from their stay at Stanford.
 We are committed to advancing a culture of inclusion, respect, accessibility, and empowerment for all the program participants.

 Each SURGE scholar is matched with a faculty member from the Stanford Doerr School of Sustainability and has the opportunity to work in a research group or laboratory.
 The scholar is assigned an interesting and challenging project from a broad range of Earth science and engineering topics that are accessible within the eight-week summer period.

 SURGE also includes workshops on applying to graduate school and understanding geoscience and engineering careers.
 The program culminates with a research symposium at Stanford, where scholars present results from their summer projects to faculty, mentors, and colleagues.
-Please check out the SURGE brochure for a snapshot of our program.
 SURGE is a Research Experience for Undergraduates (REU) site funded by the National Science Foundation and the school.

 Funding for this REU site is provided by the National Science Foundation’s Division of Earth Sciences located in Alexandria, VA.
 Award Abstract # 1852022.
 The NSF contact for this program is Aisha Morris.
 NSF does not handle REU applications; please contact each REU site directly for application information.
 More information about the NSF-REU programs